of the Professional Photographers of Los Angeles County

 7. You may not enter an image that was made under the supervision of an instructor, given as a class assignment or created while attending a class or workshop.

-9. If your image merits, you cannot re-enter the same person or same subject in the same year.
+9. If your image merits, you cannot re-enter the same person or same subject in the same calendar year.
 For example, you cannot enter the next frame of an image that merited or enter a different pose of the same person; same location, either morning, noon or night; same landscape – sunny or cloudy; same exact flower – open or closed; same exact animal; same exact insect…etc. The spirit of this rule also extends to subjects that are so similar as to be indistinguishable from each other.
 For example: two insects of the same species where the markings and color are seemingly the same.

 11. Entries previously submitted to a PPLAC competition scoring 79 or below may be re-entered one additional time, but only if modified.
 Critique Only category images for any level may not be re-entered.